AsafShochet/tree-shaking-demo/README.md

 2. Change local code:

-- rollup - uncommment the cjs build
+- rollup - show that it's a module (type field + build)
 - de-optimize lodash
 - remove sideEffects true in consumer + library
 - used default exports in library-index.ts, and consumer tsx